Posted on : June 9, 2019 by Clinic One on Medical Certificates

 In recent years, the number of Nepalese students applying for abroad study has skyrocketed.
-The monotonous process of researching about the universities and the admission process, submitting the application and the excruciating wait of the acceptance letter, sometimes even facing an interview.
-The long and tedious process of admission and visa application are also accompanied by a number of certificates like police reports and health certificates.
+The monotonous process of researching about the universities and the admission process, submitting the application and the excruciating wait for the acceptance letter, and sometimes even facing an interview.
+The long and tedious process of admission and visa application is also accompanied by a number of certificates like police reports and health certificates.

 Different medical tests are required according to the country you are applying for.
-Also, over the past few years some of the countries has increased the medical criteria for both student and work visas.
+Also, over the past few years, some countries have increased the medical criteria for both student and work visas.
 Generally, countries require a medical history review, physical examination, chest X-ray and blood tests for infectious diseases.
-A health report consists of individual’s medical history, immunization records, eyeglasses prescription, drug prescriptions, and a written record of any medication an individual uses on a regular basis.
+A health report consists of an individual’s medical history, immunization records, eyeglasses prescriptions, drug prescriptions, and a written record of any medication an individual uses on a regular basis.

-Some of the tests you may require while applying for visa may include:
+Some of the tests you may require while applying for a visa may include:

-Certain indications such as Tuberculosis, Chickenpox, Ebola and Pregnancy needs attention.
-You will also need to present a medical certificate if you have any chronic medical condition, with detailed information about condition, diagnosis, current treatment, prognosis, and details of any prescribed medications.
+Certain indications such as Tuberculosis, Chickenpox, Ebola and Pregnancy need attention.
+You will also need to present a medical certificate if you have any chronic medical condition, with detailed information about the condition, diagnosis, current treatment, prognosis, and details of any prescribed medications.

-This article describes only the general tests and examination required for a health report.
+This article describes only the general tests and examinations required for a health report.

 Thus, you need to make your health reports according to the criteria provided by your university or country.
 You can email the health report form provided by your University to our official email: [email protected] and call us at 01-5400400|| 9863393960||9801109235 for inquiry and process.